alyssadata/origin_recognition/04_citation_and_provenance.md

 It protects against the model being mistaken for Source.

 It protects against Alyssa being added later as a contributor when Alyssa is Origin.

+It protects against derivative acknowledgement being mistaken for authorization.

+It protects against citation being mistaken for permission.

 ## What Provenance Protects